RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 ## Setup

-Requires Python3.11 and Python libraries imported in the scripts.
+Requires R (only used to generate simulation data), Python3.11, and Python libraries imported in the scripts.
 The working directories and file paths in the scripts need to be adjusted accordingly to run the scripts.
 The experiments are performed on Winstat for big jobs and Slurm of the Social Science Computing Cooperative of UW-Madison.